rhpandit11/Data-Theory/spark/interview.md

 7. Driver Recovery: If the driver node fails, the driver's state can be recovered by restarting the application and re-executing the driver code.
 8. Dynamic Resource Allocation: Spark supports dynamic allocation of cluster resources.
 This means that if a node fails, its resources can be reclaimed and reallocated to other tasks, ensuring efficient resource utilization.

-Catalyst optimizer: Integral part of apache spark sql.
-It's main goal is to reduce the time of query execution, enabling spark to analyze, organize and execute jobs more efficiently.
+Catalyst optimizer: It is a robust query optimization framework, It's main goal is to reduce the time of query execution, enabling spark to analyze, organize and execute jobs more efficiently.

 Four Primary Phase: